-Practice Assignment 3 Due: Tuesday, October 27 at 10AM to TEACH
+Practice Assignment 3 Due: Tuesday, February 3 at 2PM to TEACH

 To get credit, each student must submit their own solutions (which need not be typeset) to TEACH by the due date above - no late submissions are allowed.
 Note that while you must each submit solutions individually, you are free to work through the problem sets in groups.
 Solutions will be posted shortly after class and may be discussed in class.
-These will be graded on the basis of completion alone, not correctness.
+These will be not be graded on the basis of completion alone, not correctness.